Teachings/basic-agent-chat/readme.md

 ```
 ### Run the Application

+Add a .env file with a key from visualcrossing.com if you want weather tool

 Start the Uvicorn server with the following command:
 ```bash
 uvicorn app:app --host 0.0.0.0 --port 8000 --reload